Bac Lieu VietnamBac Lieu, Vietnam

 Choose destinations from back-end to show in this section.

-Bac Lieu is situated in the Mekong River Delta, about 280km from Ho Chi Minh City sharing its border with Can Tho City and Soc Trang Province to the north, the East Sea to the south, Ca Mau and Kien Giang provinces to the west.
-The province has many large rice paddies and fertile land, which make a good condition for fruit tree planting.
+Bac Lieu province is around 100 km south of Can Tho, the largest city in the Mekong Delta.
+It shares its border with Can Tho City and Soc Trang Province to the north, the East Sea to the south, Ca Mau and Kien Giang provinces to the west.
+Bac Lieu has many large rice paddies and fertile land, which make a good condition for fruit tree planting.

 The town is on side of Bac Lieu Canal, 10km from the sea.
 The local people grow rice, fruit trees, catch seafood and make salt.
 Bac Lieu used to play importance role in exploitation and developing of French colonialists so that the province has existed several western-style villas and palaces.